 On the spookiest day of the year, visitors of all ages are welcome to explore one of the oldest pioneer burial sites in Will County.

-The Bolingbrook Historic Preservation Commission will be hosting its Boardman Cemetery Halloween Open House on Monday, October 31, from 5 to 9 p.m. at Boardman Cemetery.
+The Bolingbrook Historic Preservation Commission will host its Boardman Cemetery Halloween Open House on Tuesday, October 31, from 3 to 9 p.m. at Boardman Cemetery.
 Due to popular demand, special daylight hours have been added to this year’s schedule!
 Gates to the cemetery will open at 3 p.m. for those who prefer to visit before sunset.
 Admission is free and open to the public.
 RSVP or share the event on the Boardman Cemetery Facebook Page!

 Established in 1832, the historic Boardman Cemetery is the community burial ground created by Captain Harry Boardman, an early settler and veteran of the Black Hawk Wars.
 By 1846, several pioneer families in the area, such as Barber, Freeman, Ingalls, Paxson, Royce, Standish, Strong, Wescott and Whallon, were interred at the site.
 Although active into the 1920s, the cemetery became overgrown and abandoned over time.
 Rediscovered in 1972 by 16-year-old Lois Michael, the cemetery was deeded and restored by DuPage Township and the Bolingbrook Historic Preservation Commission.

 As the area grew, the Heritage Creek subdivision was built around the historic cemetery.
-The subdivision streets surrounding the cemetery are named after the early settlers who are buried in Boardman Cemetery.
+The subdivision streets surrounding the cemetery are named after the early settlers buried in Boardman Cemetery.

 The cemetery underwent a Ground Penetrating Radar (GPR) Project in June 2017 to account for the full tally of individuals buried on the site.
 Boardman Cemetery also played host to a hands-on cemetery restoration project presented by the Fountaindale Public Library, DuPage Township and the Bolingbrook Historic Preservation Commission.
 Results from the GPR investigation and the restoration workshop will be on display during the Halloween Open House.

 Have a happy Halloween, and we’ll see you at the cemetery!